How to Choose an LMS: A Comprehensive Guide for 2023

 This type of LMS is ideal for organizations looking to offer a mix of e-learning and traditional classroom instruction.

-Training course LMS platforms are specifically designed to help organizations create, deliver, and track training courses online.
+Training course LMS platforms are designed to help organizations create, deliver, and track online training courses.

-An e-learning LMS is a platform that helps you deliver, manage, and track online courses.
+An e-learning LMS platform helps you deliver, manage, and track online courses.

 This type of LMS is ideal for organizations that want to offer entirely online courses or for those looking to supplement their existing classroom learning with an online component.